-Airflow demands are managed differently in a communicating system than they are in a non-communicating wired system.
+Airflow demands are managed differently in a communicating system than they are in a noncommunicating wired system.
 The system operating mode (as determined by the thermostat) determines which unit calculates the system airflow demand.
 If the furnace is responsible for determining the airflow demand, it calculates the demand and sends it to the ECM motor.
-If the outdoor unit or thermostat is responsible for determining the demand, it calculates the demand and transmits the demand along with a fan request to the indoor unit.
+If the outdoor unit or thermostat is responsible for determining the demand and transmits the demand along with a fan request to the indoor unit.
 The furnace then sends the demand to the ECM motor.
-The following table lists the various ComfortNet systems, the operating mode, and airflow demand source.
+The following table lists the various Daikin Communicating systems, the operating mode, and airflow demand source.

 System System Operating Mode Airflow Demand Source

 Cooling Air Conditioner

-Air Conditioner + Furnace Heating Fumace
+Air Conditioner + Furnace Heating Furnace

 Continuous Fan Thermostat

 Cooling Heat Pump

 Heat Pump + Heat Pump Heating Only Heat Pump

 Furnace Auxiliary Heating Furnace

 Continuous Fan Thermostat

-E Cooling Fumace
+European ( N Cooling Furnace

 Furnace + Non- Comm 1stg Air Conditioner Heating Furnace

-Continuous Fan Thermostat
+Sonationer Continuous Fan Thermostat

 For example, assume the system is an air conditioner matched with a furnace.
 With a call for low stage cooling, the air conditioner will calculate the system's low stage cooling airflow demand.
 The air conditioner will then send a fan request along with the low stage cooling airflow demand to the furnace.
 Once received, the furnace will send the low stage cooling airflow demand to the ECM motor.
 The ECM motor then delivers the low stage cooling airflow.
-See the applicable ComfortNet air conditioner or heat pump installation manual for the airflow delivered during cooling or heat pump heating.
+See the applicable Daikin Communicating air conditioner or heat pump installation manual for the airflow delivered during cooling or heat pump heating.

-In continuous fan mode, the CTK0\ thermostat provides the airflow demand.
-The thermostat may be configured for one of three continuous fan speed settings allow for 25%, 50% or 75% airflow, based on the furnaces' maximum airflow capability.
+In continuous fan mode, the Daikin communicating thermostat provides the airflow demand.
+The thermostat may be configured for one of three continuous fan speed settings allow for Low, Medium, and High (for CTK04, 25, 50, 75, and 100%) airflow, based on the furnaces' maximum airflow capability.
 During continuous fan operation, the thermostat sends a fan request along with the continuous fan demand to the furnace.
 The furnace, in turn, sends the demand to the ECM motor.
 The ECM motor delivers the requested continuous fan airflow.